Islandora-Collaboration-Group/ISLE/docs/03_installation_new_site/new_site_installation_guide.md

 **ON your local laptop/workstation:**

-* On the repository of your choice (GitHub, GitLab, Bitbucket, etc.) create a PRIVATE remote git repo - see the specific code repository documentation online for setup instructions.
+* Using a git repository of your choice (GitHub, GitLab, Bitbucket, etc.) create a PRIVATE remote git repo - see the specific code repository documentation online for setup instructions.

-* Open a terminal - navigate to /opt/ISLE or where you put the ISLE directory on your local workstation.
+* Open a terminal - navigate to `/opt/ISLE/config` (_or where you put the ISLE directory on your local workstation._)

+* Create a new directory with a name of your choice

-* Create a directory named yourdomainconfig (where "yourdomain" is your server domain name)
+   * Example: where "digital-collections.yourdomain.com" is your server domain name e.g.:  `config/digital-collections.example.edu`

-example:  `digital-collectionsconfig`
+   * Please do not use this literal value.

-* Locate the directory called `config` and copy all the contents to the newly created directory
+* Locate the directory within the `/opt/ISLE/config/` directory called `new-site-sample.institution` and copy all of its contents into your newly created directory.

-* `cd` into the newly copied and renamed yourdomainconfig directory and type:
+* `cd` into the newly copied and renamed `digital-collections.example.edu` directory and type:
- `git init` to initate this directory as a code repository.
+ `git init` to imitate this directory as a code repository.

-* `git remote add NameOfYourRepository URLofYourRepository` to connect your local repository to the remote you set up in the above steps. [**NOTE** replace "NameOfYourRepository" and "URLofYourRepository" with the name of your repository and its URL]
+* `git remote add NameOfYourRepository URLofYourRepository` to connect your local repository to the remote you set up in the above steps.

+    * [**NOTE** replace "NameOfYourRepository" and "URLofYourRepository" with the name of your git repository and its URL]

 * You are now ready to perform the customization edits in this directory (you can use a text editor of choice now don't have to stay in terminal - just locate the folder in the finder and open file in text editor)